jiasong18/Ant-Media-Server-Wiki/WebRTC-Callback-Messages.md

 This documentation is for developers who need to callbacks and their descriptions for WebRTC operations.

-## Communication Callbacks
+## WebSocket Communication Callbacks

 ```json
 {
     error : "notSetLocalDescription",
 }
 ```
- description : " Error definition it is send when local description is not set successfully",
+description : it is send when local description is not set successfully",
-## JS Callbacks
+## JS Error Callbacks

 WebSocketNotSupported -  !("WebSocket" in window) WebSocketNotSupported - (wsConn.readyState == 0 || wsConn.readyState == 2 || wsConn.readyState == 3)